nrfdltr/fft-audio-denoising/README.md

 ## visual results

-heres how it looks. (all input and output data can be accesed through /data/##/)
+heres how it looks. (all input and output data can be accesed through folder /data)

 ### time-domain
 *top is the input audio. bottom is after the custom ifft put the pieces back together. (output from noisy_audio_01.wav)*